AnnikaStein/SkewbSkills/README.md

 should only contain the scramble itself, ending with the last move.

 # Credits
-I learned a lot from this playlist: https://www.youtube.com/playlist?list=PL1FgJUcJJ03uO70zDLDF3oaTu6s2QLOPa by Parwiz Forogh.
-I also used https://github.com/enkore/qt-stop-watch.py/blob/master/qt-stop-watch.py by enkore to get the stopwatch running.
+I learned a lot from [this playlist](https://www.youtube.com/playlist?list=PL1FgJUcJJ03uO70zDLDF3oaTu6s2QLOPa) by Parwiz Forogh.
+I also used [this project](https://github.com/enkore/qt-stop-watch.py/blob/master/qt-stop-watch.py) by enkore to get the stopwatch running.